zachdowney/zdowneyIMDBproject/README.md

    and print it out on the same data.txt file.
 Finally, print out the list of the shows on the same data.txt file beneath the user ratings data.
 4. My project is missing the second required test, I didn't look at your sample project until I was almost done because I somehow didn't see it or forgot to look.
 Therefore, I did a few things differently, so I was unable to get the second required test to work because my save_data was different from yours.
    I could not figure out how to fix that issue.
+My pytest also says that it's failed, I assume those issues are related.